Iken, St Botolph's Church

 Sometime in the mid-7th century, a Christian monk by the name of Botwulf requested a grant of land from the local king of what is now eastern Suffolk.
 Botwulf asked for a 'waste and ownerless place' on which to found a monastic cell.
 According to the Anglo-Saxon Chronicle, in 654 AD 'Botwulf began to build the minster at Icanho'.
 Botwulf is known to history as St Botolph, and his monastery, or minster, was one of the first in East Anglia.

 The site of the new minster was not an auspicious one; as Botulph requested, he was given a bleak and marshy area, a far from hospitable place.
 A Christian community grew up around Botolph's minster, and when Botolph died near Burgh around 680 AD the monks buried him at Iken (an alternate version of the story says that he was buried at Burgh)

-Two centuries later the Suffok coast suffered under waves of Viking raids.
-Over the winter of 869-70 the Vikings destroyed many monasteries in Suffolk, among the Iken.
-Eventually the saint's relics were removed from Iken for safekeeping, and ended up at Bury St Edmunds.
+Two centuries later the Suffolk coast suffered under waves of Viking raids.
+Over the winter of AD 869-70 the Vikings destroyed many monasteries in Suffolk, among the Iken.
+Eventually, the saint's relics were removed from Iken for safekeeping and ended up at Bury St Edmunds.